 When a person or organization intends to sponsor an event, the process that follows is thus:

-1. The event organizer submits either a Small Event Permit Application(less than 500 participants) or a Large Event Permit Application (500 or more participants).
+1. The event organizer submits either a Small Event Permit Application(less than 1000 participants) or a Large Event Permit Application (1000 or more participants).
 This can be done in person, by scanning the application and sending by e-mail, or by regular mail.
-The Special Events Coordinator Arline Studley (520-866-6555) will take this application and review the information provided.
-If you have a map of the event, it is often helpful to submit this along with the application.
-The map may show things such as access streets, parking areas, vendor booths, porta potties, rides, and stages.
+The Special Events Coordinator Emma Cortez (520-866-6675) will take this application and review the information provided.
+A map of the event is required to be submitted with the application.
+The map should show things such as access streets, parking areas, vendor booths, porta potties, rides, and stages.

 2. After the application is received by the Special Event Coordinator it will be evaluated as to the size and complexity of the event.
-The event organizer will be contacted and informed that the event planning committee may need to meet with the organizer to discuss details and requirements for the event, Meetings are typically held on Thursdays in the Ocotillo Room of Building F, on Butte Street, in Florence, Arizona. (address is 31 N Pinal, Florence, AZ 85132)
+The event organizer will then determine if a committee meeting is needed.
+Meetings are typically held on Thursdays in the Ocotillo Room of Building F, on Butte Street, in Florence, Arizona. (address is 31 N Pinal, Florence, AZ 85132)